mozilla/addons-server/docs/api/topics/apps.rst

             "resource_uri": "/api/v1/apps/app/24/"
         }

-    Notes on the response:
+    Notes on the response.

-    * price: will be null if the app is free.
-If it is a paid app this will be a string representing the price in the currency calculated for the request.
+    :param string|null price: will be null if the app is free.
+If it is a paid app this will b a string representing the price in the currency calculated for the request.
 Example: 1.00
-    * price_locale: will be null if the app is free.
+    :param string|null price_locale: will be null if the app is free.
 If it is a paid app this will be a string representing the price with the currency formatted using the currency symbol and the locale representations of numbers.
-Example:
-      "1,00 $US".
-For more information on this see :ref:`payment tiers
+Example: "1,00 $US".
+For more information on this see :ref:`payment tiers <localized-tier-label>`.
-      <localized-tier-label>`.
+    :param object user: an object representing information specific to this user for the app.
+If the user is anonymous this object will not be present.
+    :param boolean user > developed: true if the user is a developer of the app.
+    :param boolean user > installed: true if the user installed the app (this might differ from the device).
+    :param boolean user > purchased: true if the user has purchased the app from the marketplace.

 .. _app-post-label: